Who says you can’t have fun when you adopt a frugal lifestyle?

 I just started a new exercise routine and picked up some Vega protein for my post-workout shakes.
 I am very excited and the great thing about it is — I don’t have to pay for a gym membership.

 Instead, I belong to a FREE community gym.
 It’s close to my home and has all the equipment that I would need, including a pool.
+I am also a big fan of exercising to workout videos.
+It’s like being in a fitness class and having your own personal trainer at the same time.
+Here are a few inexpensive workout DVDs I recommend buying:

 4. Bottled water